wardi/jsonsquared/README.md

   for just for formatting in the spreadsheet may be backslash-escaped.

   Real carriage return characters (U+000D) will be removed.
-Next, real newline characters (U+000A) preceded by a backslash will be removed.
+Next, real newline characters (U+000A) preceded by a backslash will be removed (as well as whitespace between the backslash and newline).
   Finally any remaining real newline characters will be replaced with the newline escape sequence (`\n`) before parsing.